 What Are 3 Way Speakers

-Also known as tri-axial speakers, they compromise of a tweeter, woofer and an extra driver for mid-range tones.
+Also known as tri-axial speakers, they compromise a tweeter, woofer and an extra driver for mid-range tones.

 What Are 4 Way Speakers